akashnimare/gogit/README.md

 ## gogit
-Create/commit/push in a single command
+Create/commit/push to github in a single command

 ## Installation
 npm install --global gogit